-New York University is a major private research university with global campuses and strengths in computer science, medicine, and public policy.
+New York University (NYU) is a major private research university with global campuses and strengths in computer science, medicine, and public policy.
 It fosters boundary-pushing research in a vibrant urban setting.
 We have worked with New York University on deep learning and multimodal AI research.
 Our joint efforts include developing generative adversarial networks and robust pretraining techniques to improve performance on complex visual and language tasks.
 Please read about our latest news and collaborative publications with New York University.

 Posts